Download the Curbside Collection App

 - Home Depot (1-2980 Drinkwater Rd)

-Any bin can be used for recyclables as long as it is clearly labeled to avoid confusion.
-Municipal Hall has yellow recycling stickers for containers free of charge and yellow bags for $1.00 each.
+Recycle containers need to be clearly labeled to avoid confusion.
+Municipal Hall has yellow recycling stickers for containers free of charge and yellow bags for $2.00 each.
+Acceptable recycle ccontainers must:

 Garbage cans can be purchased at Home Depot, Canadian Tire, Home Hardware, Wal-Mart and similar locations.
 Acceptable garbage containers must: